BajekekButLost/NCore-API-Wrapper/README.md

 # nCore API Wrapper

+> [!CAUTION]
+> This package is still in beta (v0)!
+Until the full release most things can and probably will change so, don't build full apps around it yet!

 nCore API Wrapper is a library that makes it easy to communicate with nCore including searching, downloading torrents and much more.

 ## Features